Computer Science (CMSI)

 CMSI 620 Database Systems (3 semester hours)

 Fundamental concepts in the field of database technology.
 Database system structure, semantic data modeling. relational, document, key-value, object-oriented, and graph databases.
 Formal query languages, integrity, normalization, security, physical database design, indexing and hashing, query processing and optimization, transaction processing, concurrency, crash recovery, and current research in the field.
-Prerequisite: CMSI 3520 or permission of instructor.

-CMSI 627 Knowledge-Based Systems (3 semester hours)
+CMSI 627 Knowledge-Based Systems and Hybrid Artificial Intelligence (3 semester hours)

 CMSI 630 Artificial Intelligence (3 semester hours)

 Introduction to the fundamental concepts behind the implementation of human-level intelligence in computer systems.
 Agent architectures, problem-solving methods, heuristic search, game playing, knowledge representation, frames, inheritance and common-sense reasoning, neural networks, genetic algorithms, conceptual clustering, and current research in the field.
-Permission of instructor required.

 CMSI 632 Cognitive Systems (3 semester hours)

 Topics at the intersection of cognitive psychology, experimental design, and machine learning, through an examination of the tools that automate how intelligent agents (both human and artificial) react to, learn from, and otherwise reason about their environments.
 Causal formalizations for higher cognitive processes surrounding the distinction between associational, causal, and counterfactual quantities, as well as advanced topics in causal inference including do-calculus and transportability.
 Automation of aspects of human and animalistic reasoning by employing modern tools from reinforcement and causal learning, including: Structural Causal Models, Counterfactual Randomization, Multi-armed Bandit Agents, Markov Decision Processes, approaches to Q-Learning, and Generative Adversarial models.
-Prerequisite: CMSI 630 or equivalent.

 CMSI 638 Multi-agent Systems and Distributed Artificial Intelligence (3 semester hours)